2022 Nobel Prize in Physics and the End of Mechanistic Materialism: Epilogue

 As noted in \cite{arxiv}, in his reply to the EPR paradox Bohr precisely argued that the notion of separability, as understood by classical physics and Einstein, is no longer applicable to the reality of quantum mechanics.
 In \cite{EPRreply} Bohr writes ``...we have to do with a feature of {\it individuality} completely foreign to classical physics'', putting the word ``individuality'' in italics.
 Seemingly, his point was that quantum mechanics does not allow us to fully consider subsystems individually, as we were used to in classical thinking, since reality is in some sense not divisible (''individual'' comes from Latin, literally meaning ``not divisible'').
 So, Bohr did recognize that quantum mechanics implies some non-local effects in the sense of inseparability, but this was to him merely one of the features of that different sort of reality that we need to embrace.
 And this new reality clearly does not conform to Einstein's idea of classical ``realism''.

-This difference between notions of locality and separability can be a bit better explained if we switch to the description using the so-called density matrix, instead of the wave function.
-The density matrix is a somewhat richer mathematical object than the wave function, capable of jointly describing both the quantum-mechanical lack of knowledge about systems (described by superposition) and the classical lack of knowledge (described by, so-called, mixed states).
-Instead of using state-vector $\Psi$ given by (\ref{EnSpinZ}) to describe EPR entangled state of two particles with spin (we will denote them as Alice's and Bob's particle), we can use the density matrix that corresponds to this vector-state and describes the joint system of both particles (mathematically, this is a two-particle operator $\rho_{AB} = \ket{\Psi}\bra{\Psi}$).
-However, in addition to the density matrix that describes the joint system, we can define also density matrices corresponding to each of the particles taken individually (obtained from $\rho_{AB}$ by taking the ``partial trace'' over the other space, e.g.: $\rho_A = \mathrm{tr}_B( \rho_{AB})$).
-These mathematical objects deal with only one of the particles and do not have anything to do with the other one (these are single-particle operators).
+This difference between notions of locality and separability can be a bit better explained if we switch to the description using the so-called density matrix, instead of the wavefunction.
+The density matrix is a somewhat richer mathematical object than the wavefunction, capable of jointly describing both the quantum-mechanical lack of knowledge about systems (described by superposition) and the classical lack of knowledge (described by so-called mixed states).
+Instead of using state-vector \cor{$\ket{\Psi}$} given by (\ref{EnSpinZ}) to describe EPR entangled state of two particles with spin, we can use the density matrix $\rho_{AB}$ that corresponds to this \cor{state} and describes the joint system of both particles (where $A$ in the subscript stands for Alice, and $B$ for Bob).\footnote{\cor{It is a two-particle operator defined as $\rho_{AB} = \ket{\Psi}\bra{\Psi}$.}} However, in addition to the density matrix that describes the joint system, we can define also density matrices corresponding to each of the particles taken individually.\footnote{\cor{They are obtained from $\rho_{AB}$ by taking the ``partial trace'' over the other space, e.g.: $\rho_A = \mathrm{tr}_B( \rho_{AB})$.
+The result is a single-particle operator.}} These mathematical objects deal with only one of the particles and do not have anything to do with the other one.
 As if we took the joint two-particle description and then forgotten (erased) anything about the second particle and their mutual connection.
 It turns out that such density matrices of individual particles (subsystems) provide sufficient information to predict the outcome \emph{of any possible} experiment carried out on that particle alone!
 In other words, it can be argued that this reduced density matrix of the single particle is what truly describes the ``reality'' of that particle.
-(The analog is not possible to define on the level of wave functions.)
+(The analog is not possible to define on the level of wavefunctions.)
 Importantly, it turns out that nothing that Alice does can influence the reality of Bob's particle defined in this sense, since the quantum formalism directly implies that Alice's actions cannot change the reduced density matrix that Bob uses to describe his particle (and to successfully predict outcome probability of any possible measurement on it).
-For this reason, considering reduced density matrices is mathematically the simplest way to prove that it is impossible for Alice to send any information to Bob by using entanglement -- the result that is far from obvious when considering the wave function.
+For this reason, considering reduced density matrices is mathematically the simplest way to prove that it is impossible for Alice to send any information to Bob by using entanglement -- the result that is far from obvious when considering the wavefunction.